OWASP/owasp-summit-2017/content/participant/ticket-8h/Talal-Albacha.md

 funded-who      : self
 when-day        : Fri
 ticket          : 1x8h
-working-sessions: Scaling Static Analysis Reviews and Deployments, Sign Ceremony for Owasp Top 10 2017
+sessions: Scaling Static Analysis Reviews and Deployments, Sign Ceremony for Owasp Top 10 2017

 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---